University open day tips (on a budget)

 As they're not quite as common as open days, it can be a bit more tricky to find taster days to attend.
 But, if you're interested in a taster day to find out more about your chosen course rather than specific universities, it doesn't matter so much where you go.

 If you see a taster day advertised at a uni you're not considering, it's still worth giving it a go.
 You'll still get a great insight into the degree and, who knows, you might even discover a dream university that you'd never before considered.

 University of London has a huge selection of taster days at some of the top unis in London.
 And, you can also try UniTasterDays.com to find taster events near you.
 If you can't find anything on these sites, it's also worth chatting to teachers at school for advice on how to find taster days which are suited to you.

 We asked members of our Student Deals, Freebies & Competitions group on Facebook about their experiences of going to uni open days – the majority agreed it's a good idea to visit some universities before applying.
 But, interestingly, some considered 'non-open days' to be the best options.

 A non-open day is when you visit a university on a day outside of official open days.
 You might think you wouldn't be able to see much of the campus on days like this, but you'll often find staff are super helpful and happy for you to have a look around.

 Although you might not be able to get quite as much info as you would at an official open day, there are a few benefits to non-open days:

 - You can go at a time that best suits you, so you don't have to miss any classes for mid-week open days

 - You'll see what the university's really like on a day-to-day basis

-Once you've chosen your dream university, it's time to apply for student finance!
-Avoid the stress by reading our complete guide.
+Once you've chosen your dream university, it's time to apply for funding!
+Avoid the stress by reading our complete guide to Student Finance.